-Data of topographic percussion of the lungs is normal.
+Topographic percussion data of the lungs are normal.
 The use of percussion to detect respiratory diseases.
-Reasons for the displacement of the upper boundaries
+Reasons for shifting the upper limits

-It is used to determine the boundaries of the lungs, the width of the tops of the lungs (Krenig's field), the mobility of the lower edge of the lungs.
+It is used to determine the boundaries of the lungs, the width of the apexes of the lungs (Kroenig's fields), and the mobility of the lower edge of the lungs.
 First, the lower boundaries of the lungs are determined.
 Percussion is carried out from top to bottom along symmetrical topographic lines on the left and right (Fig. 23).
-However, on the left, it is usually not determined along two lines - the parasternal (parasternal) and midclavicular.
+However, on the left it is usually not determined by two lines - parasternal (parasternal) and midclavicular.
 In the first case, this is due to the fact that the border of relative cardiac dullness begins from the third rib on the left and, thus, this level does not reflect the true border of the lung.
-As for the midclavicular line, it is difficult to determine the lower border of the lung along it because of tympanitis over the Traube space (gas bubble in the region of the fornix of the stomach).
-When determining the lower boundaries, the finger-plessimeter is placed in the intercostal space parallel to the ribs, moving it down to a dull sound.
+As for the midclavicular line, determining the lower border of the lung along it is difficult due to tympanitis above Traube’s space (a gas bubble in the area of the vault of the stomach).
+When determining the lower boundaries, a plessimeter finger is placed in the intercostal spaces parallel to the ribs, moving it down until the sound is dull.
 The latter is formed during the transition from the lower edge of the lung to the diaphragm and hepatic dullness.
-The boundary mark is drawn along the edge of the finger, facing the clear sound.
+The boundary mark is drawn along the edge of the finger facing the clear sound.

-In normostenics, the lower border of the lungs has the following location.
+In normosthenics, the lower border of the lungs has the following location.

-Since percussion is carried out along the intercostal spaces, then to clarify the border of the lungs, it is necessary to double-check it along the ribs.
+Since percussion is carried out along the intercostal spaces, to clarify the border of the lungs it is necessary to double-check it along the ribs.

-To determine the height of the apices from the front, the finger-plessimeter is placed in the supraclavicular fossa parallel to the clavicle and, along the percussion, is shifted upward and medially towards the scalene muscles.
-Normally, the height of the apices in front is 3-4 cm higher than the clavicles, while the left apex is often located 0.5-1 cm higher than the right.
+To determine the height of the apex in front, a finger-pessimeter is placed in the supraclavicular fossa parallel to the clavicles and, along the course of percussion, is moved upward and medially towards the scalene muscles.
+Normally, the height of the apex in front is 3-4 cm above the collarbones, while the left apex is often located 0.5-1 cm higher than the right.

 Normally, the apexes at the back are on a line passing through this process.
-The width of the tops, or Kroenig fields, is determined by percussion along the front edge m. trapecius.
-To do this, a finger-plessimeter is placed in the middle of this muscle perpendicular to its edge, and then percussed inwards and outwards until dull.
-Normally, the width of Krenig's fields is 5-6 cm, but it can vary depending on the type of constitution from 3 to 8 cm.
+The width of the apexes, or Krenig's fields, is determined by percussion along the anterior edge of m. trapecius.
+To do this, a plessimeter finger is placed in the middle of this muscle perpendicular to its edge, and then percussed inward and outward until dull.
+Normally, the width of Krenig’s fields is 5-6 cm, but can vary depending on the type of constitution from 3 to 8 cm.

-The height and width of the tops most often increases with emphysema of the lungs, while their decrease is noted with wrinkling processes in the lungs: tuberculosis, cancer, pneumosclerosis.
+The height and width of the apices most often increases with emphysema, while a decrease is noted with shrinking processes in the lungs: tuberculosis, cancer, pneumosclerosis.

-Figure: 24 Determination of the height of the apexes of the lungs behind and in front.
+Rice.
+24 Determination of the standing height of the apexes of the lungs from behind and in front.

 Most often, changes occur in the lower border of the lungs.
-Bilateral omission of it occurs with an attack of bronchial asthma, chronic emphysema of the lungs.
-Unilateral downward displacement can be with replacement emphysema of one lung against the background of switching off the other from the act of breathing.
-This happens with exudative pleurisy, hydrothorax, pneumothorax.
+Its bilateral descent occurs during an attack of bronchial asthma or chronic pulmonary emphysema.
+A unilateral downward displacement can occur with replacement emphysema of one lung against the background of the other being switched off from the act of breathing.
+This happens when exudative pleurisy, hydrothorax, pneumothorax.

-The upward displacement of the lower border is more often one-sided and occurs when: lung wrinkling due to pneumosclerosis or cirrhosis; obstructive atelectasis due to complete blockage of the lower lobe bronchus by a tumor; accumulation of fluid or air in the pleural cavity, which push the lungs up; a sharp increase in the liver or spleen.
-With severe ascites and flatulence, at the end of pregnancy, there may be a mixing of the lower border of the lungs on both sides.
+An upward displacement of the lower border is often unilateral and occurs when: shrinkage of the lung due to pneumosclerosis or cirrhosis; obstructive atelectasis due to complete blockage of the lower lobe bronchus by a tumor; accumulation of fluid or air in the pleural cavity, which pushes the lungs upward; a sharp enlargement of the liver or spleen.
+With severe ascites and flatulence, at the end of pregnancy there may be a confusion of the lower border of the lungs on both sides.

-The mobility of the lower edge of the lung is determined by percussion of the lower border of the lung during deep inhalation and deep exhalation.
+The mobility of the lower edge of the lung is determined by percussion of the lower border of the lung during deep inspiration and deep exhalation.
 This is usually done along three topographic lines on the right (midclavicular, middle axillary and scapular) and two lines on the left (middle axillary and scapular).
-First, the lower border of the lungs is determined along the indicated lines with calm breathing, then after a deep breath and holding the breath, the percussion is continued down until dullness and a second mark is made.
-After this, the patient is asked to hold his breath on a deep exhalation (while the edge of the lung moves up) and the new position of the lower edge of the lung is also determined by percussion from top to bottom.
-This means that in any situation, the lower edge of the lung is best determined by percussion from a clear lung sound to dullness or dullness.
-Normally, the mobility of the lower edge of the lung along the right midclavicular and scapular lines is 4-6 cm (2-3 cm for inhalation and exhalation), along the middle axillary lines - 8 cm (3-4 cm for inhalation and exhalation).
+First, determine the lower border of the lungs along the indicated lines during quiet breathing, then, after a deep inhalation and holding your breath, continue percussion downwards until dullness and make a second mark.
+After this, the patient is asked to hold his breath while exhaling deeply (in this case, the edge of the lung moves upward) and the new position of the lower edge of the lung is also determined by percussion from top to bottom.
+This means that in any situation the bottom edge light is better determine by percussion from a clear pulmonary sound to dullness or dullness.
+Normally, the mobility of the lower edge of the lung along the right midclavicular and scapular lines is 4-6 cm (2-3 cm each on inhalation and exhalation), along the middle axillary lines - 8 cm (3-4 cm each on inhalation and exhalation).

-Respiratory system diagnostics necessarily include percussion.
-It is a procedure that evaluates the sound that occurs when the chest is tapped....
-With its help, you can identify various abnormalities in the lungs (comparative), as well as find out where the boundaries of the organ end (topographic percussion).
+Diagnosis of the respiratory system necessarily includes percussion.
+This is a procedure that evaluates the sound produced during chest tapping..
+With its help, you can identify various abnormalities in the lung area (comparative), as well as find out where the boundaries of the organ end (topographic percussion).

-To obtain a more accurate result, the patient should stand upright with his hands down - when examining the front of the chest.
-During the probing of the back of the patient, the patient should cross his arms in the chest area and bend slightly forward.
+To obtain a more accurate result, the patient should stand upright with his arms down when examining the front of the chest.
+While palpating the back, the patient should cross his arms in the chest area and lean forward slightly.

 It is necessary to distinguish between percussion and auscultation of the lungs.
-With auscultation, the organ is simply listened to during the patient's natural breathing.
-Usually, the procedure is carried out to detect any noises in the lungs (helps to identify pneumonia, bronchitis, tuberculosis and other diseases).
-But during percussion, the doctor performs tapping to hear certain sounds.
+During auscultation, the organ is simply audible during the patient's natural breathing.
+Usually the procedure is carried out to detect any noise in the lungs (helps to identify pneumonia, bronchitis, tuberculosis and other diseases).
+But during percussion, the doctor taps to hear certain sounds.

 Description and methods of the procedure